choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-07-bromoijen/index.md

 ![Group photo](./ijen-base1.jpg)
 ![Group photo](./ijen-base2.jpg)

 My girlfriend made it to the base faster than I did.
-She's a natural!
+She's a natural!\
+<small>*She notes that I carried her bag for her the entire time.*</small>

 #### Back up